shivansh980/InSightML/README.md

 # InSightML

-InSightML is a project aimed at the interpretability of different machine learning models.
+InSightML is an end-to-end toolkit designed to help data scientists, ML practitioners and even other domain experts interpret machine learning models.
 It takes a machine learning model file as input and provides a pdf report containing model information, data information, and plots derived from SHAP values.

 ## Features